-In very limited circumstances as defined in the UNM Graphics Standards manual a unit may use a unit-specific logo.
+In very limited circumstances as defined in the UNM Identity Standards manual a unit may use a unit-specific logo.
 If a unit wants to use a unit-specific logo as a graphic identifier, the unit must send a request to the University Marketing Director for approval.
 Requests are reviewed on a case-by-case basis.
 Whenever a unit-specific logo is used, the official University logo must also be used.
 The University logo should be larger than the other logos or all logos on the page should be the same size.

 5. The University Seal